lvguowei/lvguowei-website/content/post/what-the-flatmap.md

 {{< /highlight >}}

 This is where people got it confused with `map`, because from the outside look it seems that we map the `<1, 2, 3, end>` to `<a, b, c, end>`, but they are totally different processes.

+One thing to be careful is the ordering of the items in the flattened stream, since streams emits items asynchronously, when *flattened out*, the ordering is not garanteed if we use `flatmap` in RxJava.
+So to be techniquely correct, in the above example we should use `concatmap`.